ppy/osu-wiki/news/2025/2025-11-15-osu-world-cup-2025-group-stage-recap.md

 **Highlight match:** Vietnam vs. Malaysia.
 The first match of the group to be played was the most important of all as it would eventually determine the #2 and #3 seeds.

-**Group MVP:** Despite failing to advance from the group, Vietnam's ::{ flag=VN }:: [def](https://osu.ppy.sh/users/21619075) was the highest-rated player in Group E, participating in all 22 maps for his team and finishing with a 1.376 performance score.
+**Group MVP:** Despite failing to advance from the group, Vietnam's ::{ flag=VN }:: ::def::{ user-id=21619075 } was the highest-rated player in Group E, participating in all 22 maps for his team and finishing with a 1.376 performance score.

 ### Group F